-- Audio-only setting, if required or when the screen is off.
+- Audio-only setting so you can operate it when the screen is off.

-This video baby monitor from Babysense has a 900 feet open coverage and 160 feet range indoors.
+This video baby monitor from Babysense has a 900-foot open coverage range and 160-foot range indoors.
 This allows plenty of scope for movement indoors and out while still keeping an eye on your mini human.

-It has a 2.4 GHz wireless digital connection for privacy and uninterrupted signal, and a built-in alarm to notify you when you move out of range or when the battery is low — so your little one is always covered.
+It has a 2.4 GHz wireless digital connection for privacy and uninterrupted signal and a built-in alarm to notify you when you move out of range or when the battery is low.
+With this unit, you’ll always have your little one covered.

-The clear picture measures 2.4 inches.
-A zoom and pan function can be easily controlled from the monitor, giving you a bird’s-eye view of your precious bundle.
+The 2.4-inch display has a clear picture, so you’ll be able to tell at a glance if your baby is awake or asleep.
+And you can easily control the zoom and pan function from the monitor, giving you a bird’s-eye view of your precious bundle.

-Other cool features are a temperature sensor, two-way talkback function, infrared night vision and built-in lullabies.
-When on silent, an LED light display indicates when your baby makes a noise or cries.
+Other cool features are a temperature sensor, two-way talk-back function, infrared night vision, and built-in lullabies.
+When on silent, an LED light display indicates when your baby makes any noise.

 - Decent picture quality at an affordable price.

-- The unit can beep when searching for a connection, which could disturb you at night.
+- The unit beeps when searching for a connection, which could disturb you at night.

-This long range monitor is an audio-only unit, and its sound quality is excellent.
-Transmitted via DECT technology, there’s no interference, even over long distances.
+This long-range monitor is an audio-only unit, and its sound quality is excellent.
+As uses DECT technology, there’s no interference — even over long distances.
 This also ensures transmissions are safe and secure, meaning only you can hear your baby.

-The monitor has a talkback function, enabling you to talk to and soothe your little one.
-The nursery unit monitors the room temperature, has five relaxing lullabies, and a soft nightlight — so you can get up for a middle of the night feeding without bumping into things
+The monitor has a talk-back function, enabling you to talk to and soothe your little one.
+The nursery unit monitors the room temperature, has five relaxing lullabies, and includes a soft night light — so you can get up for a middle of the night feeding without bumping into things.

-The wireless parent unit has warning alarms when you go out of range.
-It’s powered by rechargeable batteries (up to 18 hours of life) and has a docking station for charging.
-There’s an LED light alert to noise, which operates even when the unit is muted.
+The wireless parent unit sounds a warning alarm when you go out of range.
+Rechargeable batteries power the unit (up to 18 hours of life), and it has a handy docking station for charging.
+There’s an LED light alert for noise, which operates even when you mute the unit.

-- Crystal clear sound and 100 percent secure, with DECT technology.
+- Crystal clear sound and 100% secure with DECT technology.

 - Long-lasting batteries.

 The DECT 6.0 technology eliminates white noise, allowing uninterrupted, crystal-clear audio.
-You won’t be wondering whether it’s your baby or some other noise you can hear.
+You won’t wonder whether you’re hearing your baby or some other noise.

-There is a five-level sound indicator on the parent monitor, indicating the volume of sound in the nursery.
+The parent unit has a five-level sound indicator, displaying the volume of sound in the nursery.
 You can mute the sound but still see when your baby is crying or making a noise.

-An alarm sounds should you move out of range, or if the battery runs low — although the battery life on the monitor is up to 18 hours.
-There’s also a vibrate alert function to detect noise from the nursery.
+An alarm sounds if you move out of range or if the battery runs low — although the monitor battery lasts up to 18 hours.
+There’s also a vibrate alert function to detect noise when the audio is off.